Next Lesson - Muscles of the Forearm

 - Hamate

-The distal row of carpal bones articulates with the metacarpals whilst the scaphoid and lunate bones, in the proximal row, form the wrist joint with the radius.
+The distal row of carpal bones articulates with the metacarpals, whilst the scaphoid and lunate bones in the proximal row form the wrist joint with the radius (the ulna is separated from the carpal bones by an articular disc).

 These bones can be difficult to remember.
-A mnemonic to remember this is: 'Some lovers try positions that they can't handle'.
+A mnemonic to remember this is: 'Some lovers try positions that they cannot handle'.

 Like in the foot, where there are five metatarsals, there are five metacarpals in the hand; one for each digit.
 The base is most proximal, whilst the head is most distal.
-The bases of the metacarpals articulate with the carpal bones, whilst the heads articulate with the proximal phalanges to form the first knuckle.
+The bases of the metacarpals articulate with the carpal bones, whilst the heads articulate with the proximal phalanges to form the metacarpophalangeal joint.

-There are three phalanges in each digit (with exception for the thumb, which only has two).
+There are three phalanges in each digit (with the exception of the thumb, which only has two).
 These articulate with each other via interphalangeal joints, whilst the proximal phalanx articulates with its respective metacarpal via metacarpophalangeal joints.

 Diagram - Illustrates the arrangement of bones in the left hand